England Ireland Find Havens

 Image: Michael Harpur

-The RIVER ITCHEN: The area leading into the River Itchen is marked on the eastern side by closely spaced large green pile markers on the river bank's edge.
+The area leading into the River Itchen is marked on the eastern side by closely spaced large green pile markers on the riverbank's edge.
 The steep-to Eastern Docks and Empress Docks flank the western side.
 Above the Empress Dock, the head of Weston Jetty, set between the green pile marks and extending into the River from the opposite eastern side, also marks the edge of the shallows.
-Upon entering the mouth of the River Itchen, it is important to maintain a watchful eye for large vessels manoeuvring alongside the commercial quays on the port side.
+Upon entering the mouth of the River Itchen, it is essential to maintain a watchful eye for large vessels manoeuvring alongside the commercial quays on the port side.

 Ocean Village Marina and the Itchen Bridge